-This is a course in informal and inductive logic. emphasizing analysis and evaluation of arguments in natural languages.
+This is a course in informal and inductive logic, emphasizing analysis and evaluation of arguments in natural languages.
 It introduces students to some of the techniques that logicians have developed for thinking about reasoning and explaining what distinguishes good from bad.
-Topics covered include informal fallacy theory. inductive reasoning and inductive fallacies, categorical propositions and syllogisms, basic sentential logic (including symbolization), truth-tables, and consistency free will, or why anything exists at all.
+Topics covered include informal fallacy theory, inductive reasoning and inductive fallacies, categorical propositions and syllogisms, basic sentential logic (including symbolization), truth-tables, and consistency trees.

-Course Name: Metaphysics Course Number: PHIL 205
+Course Name: Metaphysics

-This course explores questions about the fundamental nature of reality.
-Topics may include the nature of time, personal identity, the existence of God, whether we have
+Course Number: PHIL 205 Number of credits: 3 Lecture Hours: 4 Prerequisites: 12 credits Corequisites: ENGL 100 This course explores questions about the fundamental nature of reality.
+Topics may include the nature of time, personal identity, the existence of God, whether we have free will, or why anything exists at all.